 “We’re seeing that because they’re seeing the market’s going up and saying ‘I’m making a profit, I’m going to sell.’
 But most investors are in it, or should be in it, for the long term.”

 As he sees it, acting on emotion rather than being patient and reaping the rewards over the decades is a more sound approach to investing.

 “Property investment is the vehicle they’re using to get financial independence and choices in life in the future.
 For most of the investors we deal with at Metropole, they don’t ever sell.
 They’re wanting to create intergenerational wealth.”

 The conditions now, however, present a good opportunity to capitalise on a hot market and offload any

 “If they’ve got a secondary property, a dud property, one that’s not very good, this is a good time to sell and buy something better to see you through because you don’t want to be left with a dud property when the cycle finishes,” he says.

+How will increased investor activity affect the market?
 Investors swooping into an already booming market will no doubt have an impact on other buyers and sellers.

 The first half of 2021 saw an influx of first home buyers breaking into the market, and the surging rates of growth have stimulated a lot of conversation around the topic of

 Mr Yardney feels this concern is overblown to a degree, though, and it’s more an issue of desired location.

 affordability,” he says.
 “I bought my first property for $18,000 in the early 1970s, and I could only go halves with my parents because I couldn’t afford it, and I took out a 30-year loan.
 We got $12 rent and we were excited.”